Zucchini Bread with Cheesecake Swirl

-- mix the flour, salt and soda together in a separate bowl
+- mix the flour, salt, baking powder, and soda together in a separate bowl

 - then add the buttermilk alternately with the flour mixture to the batter, stirring to combine, it will be lumpy and unpretty if there are still floury spots stir a little longer